crowdfavorite-mirrors/wp-auto-thickbox-plus/readme.txt

 * NEW: **"View" options** in Options page
   * Font Family & Weight, Text Color, Background Color, Border, Border Radius, Opacity, Box Shadow and Text Shadow
 * NEW: "Reset" button in Options page
-* NEW: Added "Support"/"Donate" links to Plugins page
+* NEW: Added "Support" and "Donate" links to Plugins page
 * CHANGED: Switches padding-bottom of ThickBox window depending on Single/Gallery style
 * FIXED: Auto Thickbox corrupts links with custom data-* attributes (Auto Thickbox bug)
 * FIXED: Image is not displayed in the exact center of ThickBox window (ThickBox bug)